Top of page logo

 Technically you can dive most of the Philippines year round but for the best water conditions, when to go actually depends on where you go!
 Different areas have different dive seasons.
 Check out the section on Philippines Dive Season for more info.

 For each of the best places to dive in the Philippines, I’ve actually included a separate article listing the best accommodation / resorts for divers there.
-And you can read about the all-time Best Philippines Dive Resorts here.
+And you can read about the all-time Best Philippines Dive Resorts here

 Hot dayum – so much!
 There’s a huge amount of adventure actives you can enjoy in the Philippines such as caving, waterfalls, trekking, beach hopping, partying, cliff jumping, surfing and more.
 In each destination guide I’ve included a section on extra activities for that place.

-Scuba Diving the Philippines - Diving Squad DEBRIEFING:
+Philippines Diving Squad DEBRIEFING:

 First we talked about why you should dive the Philippines in the first place and then I walked you through the best diving itineraries there for various lengths of trip.